Dyst0rti0n/Dyst0rti0n.github.io/_posts/2024-09-14-tech-myths.md

 **Why It Exists:** The Dark Web has a reputation for being shady because of the illegal activities that take place there, but that’s only one aspect of it.
 The media often sensationalises these elements, feeding the myth.

-*I've wrote two previous blog posts discussing the Dark Web and how to access it safely*
+// I've wrote two previous blog posts discussing the Dark Web and how to access it safely

 ![Dark Web Myth](/assets/images/blogs/tech-myths/dark-web-myth.jpg)